310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 {% bubble Shinobu %}
-Back in those days, I had no choice but to make them myself~.
-So most of the things in this box are handmade~♪
+Back in those days, I had no choice but to make them myself\~.
+So most of the things in this box are handmade\~♪
 {% endbubble %}

 {% bubble Tsukasa %}
 Marvelous!
-There are so many ninja-related items in here… I can tell that you truly do not give up when it comes to the values you have, as well as where you individuality is concerned — how splendid~♪
+There are so many ninja-related items in here… I can tell that you truly do not give up when it comes to the values you have, as well as where you individuality is concerned — How splendid. ♪
 {% endbubble %}

 {% bubble Shinobu %}